AdamWongCH/fabric-nl-analytics/README.md

 Build your first **Ontology** and **Data Agent** using Microsoft Fabric.

-This repository is a **hands-on learning experience** for colleagues to:
-- understand how data agents work
+This repository is a **hands-on learning experience** to help you understand how data agents work, and how to build and debug them.
-- build an ontology from a data model
-- create and debug a data agent
-- learn how to ask better questions with data

 ---